Linear Production Games with Non-transferable Utilities: Case Study: Frequency Setting in the Chicago Bus System

+As shown in Figure~\ref{fig: maximin inital service plan}, the initial maximin service plan (without any cooperation constraints) operates an expansive grid of suburban lines.
+After IR constraints are introduced in Figure~\ref{fig: maximin ir service plan}, some suburban lines are dropped and frequency is increased downtown.
+Then, the algorithm progresses as shown in Figure~\ref{fig: maximin iteration service plan}: as a blocking coalition is identified, a cut is added to break it apart by improving service for (at least some) of its members.
+In the particular iteration shown, six contiguous community areas in the North Shore form a blocking coalition (left) that advocates for improved service along this corridor (right).

+The service plan progression under the utilitarian service goal is vastly different.
+As seen in Figure~\ref{fig: utilitarian inital service plan}, the initial utilitarian service plan operates a single downtown line.
+This unrealistic phenomenon is a polyhedral artifact: without any cooperation constraints, \eqref{eq: utilitarian} maximizes a linear objective function subject to a single linear constraint, so that $x^*$ is supported on a single line.
+Once the IR constraints are introduced in Figure~\ref{fig: utilitarian ir service plan}, this artifact is eliminated and the service plan operates a sparse grid of suburban trunk lines, along with frequent service downtown.
+The algorithm then progresses as shown in Figure~\ref{fig: utilitarian iteration service plan}.
+In the particular iteration shown, twelve discontiguous community areas in the South Side and Far South Side form a blocking coalition (left) that advocates for a denser service network traversing a larger fraction of their geographical regions (right).

-We examine the distributive implications of cooperation in Figure~\ref{fig: distributive implications}.
-Figure~\ref{fig: maximin distributive implications} shows that, for the maximin service goal, cooperation leads to a utility gain for a large number of riders, especially those above the median utility.
-Conversely, Figure~\ref{fig: utilitarian distributive implications} shows that for the utilitarian service goal, cooperation leads to a large utility loss for the small minority of riders at the top utility quantiles.
+We examine the distributive implications of regional cooperation in Figure~\ref{fig: distributive implications}, where we plot the individual rider utilities $\left\{\left(v^r\right)^Tx^*\right\}_{r \in R}$ given $x^* \in X(N)$ optimizing the maximin or utilitarian service goal, with or without cooperation constraints among the community areas.
+Figure~\ref{fig: maximin distributive implications} shows that, under the maximin service goal, cooperation leads to a large utility gain for riders in the top utility quartile.
+Conversely, Figure~\ref{fig: utilitarian distributive implications} shows that under the utilitarian service goal, cooperation leads to a large utility loss for riders in the top utility quartile.

-Figure~\ref{fig: utilitarian distributive implications} also highlights a limitation of our assumption of linear utilities \eqref{eq: u_i}.
-In particular, it shows that the utilitarian service goal \eqref{eq: utilitarian} tends to offer little to no service for the vast majority of riders, instead dedicating most resources to the operation of very few lines that are valued highly by very few riders.
-This is explained by the fact that, without cooperation, \eqref{eq: utilitarian} maximizes a linear objective subject to a single linear constraint.
-Meanwhile, the maximin service goal \eqref{eq: maximin} does not exhibit this phenomenon (at least not to the same extent) because the linearization of the maximin objective breaks the aforementioned polyhedral artifact.
-All of this is symptomatic of a fundamental limitation of linear utilities, namely their inability to capture diminishing returns that are natural in this and many other applications of public goods.
+Figure~\ref{fig: distributive implications} again highlights a main limitation of our assumption of linear utilities \eqref{eq: u_i}: it shows a stark disparity in rider utilities, wherein riders in the top utility quantiles obtain utility that is orders of magnitude greater than the rest.
+This is symptomatic of linear utilities' inability to capture diminishing returns that are natural in this and many other applications of public goods.

 In Figure~\ref{fig: welfare} we further examine the social welfare implications of cooperation as Algorithm~\ref{alg: algorithm} progresses.
 Naturally, the maximin social welfare is higher under the maximin service goal \eqref{eq: maximin} than it is under the utilitarian service goal \eqref{eq: utilitarian}, as shown in Figure~\ref{fig: maximin welfare}.
 The counterpart effect on the utilitarian social welfare is shown in Figure~\ref{fig: utilitarian welfare}.
 More importantly, the figures show that cooperation has a negative effect on the intended design goal, as shown by the decreasing maximin social welfare in Figure~\ref{fig: maximin welfare} and the decreasing utilitarian social welfare in Figure~\ref{fig: utilitarian welfare}.
 However, we stress that this kind of (possibly counterintuitive) tradeoff is necessary for a successful deployment: neglecting cooperation risks coalitional opposition, as in the real-world examples from Section~\ref{sec: motivating example}.
 In this sense, \eqref{eq: utilitarian} and \eqref{eq: maximin} without cooperation are not practically attainable benchmarks.